NOTE

 For more information about configuring the fields for a Connection Broker, see the Broker Configuration section.

-Navigate to Appliances (System > Appliances).
+Go to Appliances (System > Appliances).

 Select +Add to configure a new appliance.